-School Description: Provide a brief description (a shortened version of your executive summary) of the proposed charter school that includes: the name, the mission, grades served and other information you would like to include in a brief communication of this type.
-Your description will be used by the HCPSS to provide information to the public about the approved charter schools.
+School Description: Provide a brief description (a shortened version summary) of the proposed charter school that includes: the name, the mi and other information you would like to include in a brief communication description will be used by the HCPSS to provide information to the publication of t ssion, grades served on of this type.
+Your

 Application Certification

-I certify that I have the authority to submit this application and that all information contained herein is complete and accurate.
-I recognize that any misrepresentation could result in disqualification from the application process or revocation after award.
-The person named as the contact person for the application is so authorized to serve as the primary contact for this application on behalf of the organization.
+I certify that I have the authority to submit this application and that all in herein is complete and accurate.
+I recognize that any misrepresentation of disqualification from the application process or revocation after award.
+The contact person for the application is so authorized to serve as the prinapplication on behalf of the organization. could result in The person named as

 Printed Name

-Signature: Date
+Signature:Date